pinecone-io/canopy/README.md

 **Canopy** is an open-source Retrieval Augmented Generation (RAG) framework and context engine built on top of the Pinecone vector database.
 Canopy enables you to quickly and easily experiment with and build applications using RAG.
 Start chatting with your documents or text data with a few simple commands.

 Canopy provides a configurable built-in server so you can effortlessly deploy a RAG-powered chat application to your existing chat UI or interface.
-Or you can build your own, custom RAG application using the Canopy lirbary.
+Or you can build your own, custom RAG application using the Canopy library.

 Canopy is desinged to be:
 * **Easy to implement:** Bring your text data in Parquet or JSONL format, and Canopy will handle the rest.
 Canopy makes it easy to incorporate RAG into your OpenAI chat applications.